Sexually Transmitted Diseases & Infections (STDs & STIs)

 Do STDs cause complications?

 STDs can cause lifelong complications if left untreated.
 Untreated HIV can lead to AIDS, which can be fatal.
-Untreated syphilis can progress to damage your organs and nervous system and infect an unborn child.
+Untreated syphilis can progress to damage your organs and nervous system and infect a developing fetus.

 STD complications for women and anyone assigned female at birth include: